NervosEducationHub/EducationHubArticles/What_are_BRC20_tokens_(explainCKBot)/index.md

 - github:explainCKBot
 ---

- This exploration delves into the essence, mechanics, and implications of BRC-20 tokens, offering insights into their potential to reshape the crypto ecosystem.

 ### **Introduction to BRC-20 Tokens**

 The advent of cryptocurrencies and token standards has ushered in a new era of digital finance, with Bitcoin at the forefront.
-Among these innovations, BRC-20 tokens stand out as a novel addition, expanding Bitcoin's utility beyond its original design.
+Among these innovations, BRC-20 tokens are a recent novel addition, expanding Bitcoin's utility beyond its original design.

 Born from the Taproot upgrade and facilitated by the Ordinals protocol, BRC-20 tokens introduce a method for creating and managing tokens directly on the Bitcoin blockchain.
-This development not only broadens the scope of Bitcoin’s applications but also challenges the prevailing notion that Bitcoin is solely a digital currency.
+This development not only broadens the scope of Bitcoin’s applications but also challenges the prevailing notion that Bitcoin is a system solely for a single digital currency.

 ### **Understanding BRC-20: The Technical Framework**

-Ordinals, a concept introduced following the Taproot upgrade on the Bitcoin network, represent a novel way of interacting with Bitcoin's smallest units, known as satoshis.
+Ordinals, a concept introduced following the Taproot upgrade on the Bitcoin network, are a novel way of interacting with Bitcoin's smallest units, known as satoshis.
 Each satoshi, traditionally indistinguishable from another, can now be uniquely identified and tracked through a sequential numbering system, thanks to the Ordinals protocol.
 This individualization of satoshis paves the way for embedding data directly onto them, a process known as inscription.

 The creation of BRC-20 tokens leverages the technical groundwork laid by Ordinals and inscriptions.
 By inscribing data onto satoshis, developers can generate unique tokens that exist within the Bitcoin ecosystem.
 However, unlike the ERC-20 tokens of Ethereum that rely on smart contracts for their operations, BRC-20 tokens utilize a simpler approach through the direct inscription of token information onto the blockchain.